-So you haven’t yet upgraded to a phone with a reversible USB type-C cable?
-There is an app for that.
+So you haven’t yet upgraded to a phone with a reversible USB Type-C cable?
+There’s an app for that.

-USB type-C Simulator is a mobile app somewhere in the category between a piece of art, social commentary, and a mobile game.
-The novelty app lets you insert and reverse a USB type-C cable to your hearts content in one of seven different virtual smart phones.
-That is actually all there is to the app; but it’s quite well done for what it is.
+USB Type-C Simulator is a mobile app somewhere in the category between a piece of art, social commentary, and a mobile game.
+The novelty app lets you insert and reverse a USB Type-C cable to your hearts content in one of seven different virtual smartphones.
+That is all there’s to the app; but it’s quite well done for what it is.
 The game has a beautiful pixelated art style that compliments its simplicity quite well.

 While the app concept and execution is very straight forward; players get treated to a fantastic sparkling rainbow display with fantastic accompanying music every time they insert the USB cable.
 The fabulous display that ensues from plugging in the cable should be enough to trigger the reward center in the primal part of just about anyone’s brain.

-The real joy of the game is to discover one of the new USB type-C cable connector’s main benefits: there is no right-side-up!
+The real joy of the game is to discover one of the new USB Type-C cable connector’s main benefits: there’s no right-side-up!
 The cable works in any orientation!

 You can unlock additional virtual phones in the game by repeatedly plugging and unplugging the cable, or by rotating the cable.
 Each task helps you towards completing quests which grant you larger bonus payouts.

 The actual game isn’t all that interesting.
 I was more fascinated by an app built around a cable connector standard.
 I doubt many non-technically minded people will ever download this app and learn about the wonders of the USB Type-C connector.
 Although this app is something that Samsung or one of the other major phone vendors maybe should have created as a promotion for their own devices with Type-C connectors.
 I believe this app could have been an effective and cheap advertisement for a specific device given a little PR help.

 Update (): The app is no longer available on Google Play.

 USB type C Simulator is available exclusively for Android on the